 Said differently, it costs $5,746 to add one child to the policy and nothing to add more kids to the policy.

-Each additional kid probably costs about the same as the first one — $5,746.
+But, each additional kid still adds costs to the system — probably about the same as the first child– $5,746.

 That unpaid cost simply gets spread across all policy holders in the form of higher premiums.